Staying Safe From Animals On Roads

 As we drive outside our urban areas we regularly see roadkill – animals that are killed by passing traffic. we would even have had the unfortunate experience of striking an outsized animal ourselves.
 Road collisions kill and maim wildlife, pets, and humans, and end in numerous rand in insurance claims.
 These incidents are however mostly under-reported.
 When a driver swerves or stops to avoid hitting an animal, the resulting mishap is usually not recorded as a collision with an animal.

-Animal distractions and risks are led to by a spread of animals, from small cats, dogs, and even birds to the big cattle, donkeys, and antelope-like kudu.
+Animal distractions and risks are led to by a spread of animals, from small cats, dogs, and even birds to big cattle, donkeys, and antelope-like kudu.
 Even insects are recorded to require their toll!

 Tips for motorists

-There are no foolproof ways to keeping animals away from the roads.
+There are no foolproof ways to keep animals away from the roads.
 Hoofed mammals that stand high on their legs, like cattle, horses, and antelope-like kudu pose the foremost danger to vehicle occupants.
 If they’re hit they will roll onto the bonnet and into the windshield or roof, leading to extensive damage and heavy or fatal injury. because of their height, their eyes are above most headlight beams.

 There are some suggestions that might assist in protecting motorists: